 Physical therapists.
 Professionals who will help your child become strong and independent with movement and endurance after the transplantation

 Pastoral care.
-Chaplains who provide spiritual care and support
+Chaplains who give spiritual care and support

 Other team members.
 Several other team members will evaluate your child before transplantation and will provide follow-up care, as needed.
 These include, but are not limited to, the following: